walisa810/IP_SNK_Hall_Dining_Management/README.md

 ### 📸 **Homepage**
 The homepage is the entry point of the SNK Dining Hall Management website, where users first interact with the system.
-- **Welcome Message**: Greets users and provides an overview of what they can do on the website.
+- **Home**: Greets users and provides an overview of what they can do on the website.

  ![Menu Management](https://github.com/walisa810/IP_SNK_Hall_Dining_Management/blob/main/images/home.jpg)